rust-lang/mdBook/book-example/src/format/config.md

 - **additional-js:** If you need to add some behaviour to your book without removing the current behaviour, you can specify a set of JavaScript files that will be loaded alongside the default one.
+- **additional-resources:** If you need to include some additional resources, like for instance image files, that are located outside of the book directory, you can specify one or more additional-resources sections to include these.
 - **no-section-label:** mdBook by defaults adds section label in table of contents column.
 For example, "1.", "2.1".
 Set this option to true to disable those labels.
 Defaults to `false`.